 Adding mich changes the meaning to ‘excuse me‘ as in ‘allow me to be excused’.

-Asking Some to Repeat What They Said – Wie Bitte?
+Asking Someone to Repeat What They Said – Wie Bitte?

 If you’re chatting with a language partner and you mishear something, what’s the best was to ask them what they said?
 Sure, you could say: